Understand your company's position and learn more about the options available

 How can you protect your business from rising costs due to Covid-19, Brexit, and key industry challenges?
 Understand formal insolvency procedures to help save or close your haulage and transport business, such as a Company Voluntary Arrangement (CVA), Company Administration or Creditors’ Voluntary Liquidation (CVL).

 The UK logistics industry contributes over £75bn to the UK economy, employs 2 million people, and is experiencing unprecedented growth; however, company liabilities continue to rise, such as vehicle lease and hire purchase bills, in addition to repair, maintenance and fuel costs.

-Another key issue facing haulage companies in 2021 is staff shortages.
-The supply of HGV drivers cannot keep up with demand, which has led to an increase in staffing costs.
+The ongoing shortage of HGV drivers has led to an increase in staffing costs.
 The sector is seeing a sharp rise in staff salaries as employees become emboldened by the demand for their services, and subsequently seek pay rises or a move to a different firm that is offering more.
 We have already heard from small-to-medium sized haulage companies who are struggling to afford staff costs - causing stress and disruption to their business.

 If your business is now in an insolvent position, you may be considering closing your haulage business and exploring company liquidation options.

 A Creditors’ Voluntary Liquidation (CVL) is a formal insolvency procedure which involves the haulage company director voluntarily bringing the business to a close.
 Administered by a licensed insolvency practitioner, this route is appropriate for haulage businesses with no prospects of recovery.
 A CVL consists of raising funds to repay creditor debts by realising assets, with the remaining debt typically written off, resulting in the closure of the business.